pakeke-constructor/ideas/emergence.md

 And I could ramble on about the systems and how naturally emergent they are, but, quite frankly, it would be a waste of time.
 There are enough articles on this already. :^)

-What I want to address actually, is it's popularity.<br>
+What I want to address actually, is its popularity.<br>
 If this game has such amazing, emergent systems, then why isn't it more popular?

 It has 18000 reviews on steam, (indicating over 1 million downloads, for a revenue of roughly 30 million dollars,